Appeal against a school place decision

 Appealing a school transfer decision during the year (Mid-year process)

-Please note this online form is only for current mid-year requests and not for appeals for school places starting in 2020.
-Please do not use the online form to appeal a school place for September 2020 as this will delay your appeal.
+Please note this online form is only for current mid-year requests and not for appeals for school places starting in 2021.

 How long will it take?